MihneaTs1/younihack/README.md

 Open [http://localhost:3000](http://localhost:3000) to view the app.

+---

-## How it works
+## 📝 How it works

-- Users register via the form.
+1. Users register via the form.
 Data is sent to the backend and saved in `registrations.csv`.
-- A confirmation email is sent.
+2. A confirmation email is sent.
 The user must click the link to confirm.
-- Confirmed registrations are added to `registrations-confirmed.csv`.
+3. Confirmed registrations are added to `registrations-confirmed.csv`.
-- Duplicate emails are blocked (checked in both CSVs).
+4. Duplicate emails are blocked (checked in both CSVs).

+---

+## 🔌 API Endpoints

+- `POST /register` — Register a new user
+- `GET /stats` — Get registration statistics
+- `GET /confirm/:token` — Confirm registration via email link

+---

-## Troubleshooting
+## 🐞 Troubleshooting

-- If emails are not sent, ensure you use a Gmail app password and allow less secure apps if needed.
+- **Emails not sent?** Ensure you use a Gmail app password and allow less secure apps if needed.
-- Restart both backend and frontend after changing environment files.
+- **Environment changes?** Restart both backend and frontend after editing `.env` files.
-- For production, set the addresses in `.env` and `.env.local` to your deployed URLs.
+- **Production:** Set addresses in `.env` and `.env.local` to your deployed URLs.

+---

-## Scripts
+## 📜 Scripts

 - `npm start` — Start the React frontend
 - `node server.js` — Start the backend server